mongodb/docs/source/includes/check_for_connection.rst

        content: |

          Check that you have an Atlas account and have deployed a MongoDB database cluster.
-See :doc:`/cloud/account` for information on how to create an Atlas account and see `Create a New Cluster <https://docs.atlas.mongodb.com/tutorial/create-new-cluster/>`__
+See :ref:`guides-create-atlas-account` for information on how to create an Atlas account and see `Create a New Cluster <https://docs.atlas.mongodb.com/tutorial/create-new-cluster/>`__
          to create a cluster in Atlas.